DevExpress/devextreme-documentation/concepts/58 jQuery Components/20 Component Configuration Syntax/05 Get and Set Options/10 Set a Single Option.md

     $("#dataGridContainer").dxDataGrid("option", "dataSource", []);
     $("#dataGridContainer").dxDataGrid("option", "editing.mode", "batch");

 [note]If you perform several property changes, wrap them with the **beginUpdate()** and **endUpdate()** method calls.
 This prevents the UI component from being unnecessarily refreshed and from events being raised.
-Use an object instead if you need to change several options at once.
+Use an object instead if you need to change several properties at once.